 Most Judges cannot read your mind or your thoughts

 Judges are busy people.
 They are inundated with many cases with numerous issues and many participants.
 They expect the people who appear before them to articulate their positions in a succinct and clear way.
 Many read the pleadings and know ahead of time what your positions are.
 But if your pleadings are sloppy or if your ‘story’ is not in those pleadings, they cannot read your mind and your thoughts.

 Judges learn from experience.
 There is no secret recipe for good decision making.
 Is the evidence there?
 Is the evidence circumstantial?
 Is the evidence consistent with a particular conclusion and inconsistent with any other reasonable explanation?

-If you want the judge to know about the particular circumstances of your case, is incumbent upon you to mention it in your pleadings and in your argument.
-If you want a particular outcome, you would have to ask for it.
+If you want the judge to know about the circumstances of your case, is incumbent upon you to mention it in your pleadings and in your argument.
+If you want a particular outcome, you will have to ask for it.
 Is interesting but happens many times, when people speak to the judge and do not articulate what they want.
 Spell out what you want.

 WHAT JUDGES KNOW ABOUT HUMAN NATURE AND HOW THIS CAN AFFECT YOUR CASE